Overview

 1. Equity Management

-Leavell’s investment philosophy for equity management seeks to achieve long term capital growth while
+Leavell’s investment philosophy with respect to equity management is to seek to achieve long term capital

-focusing on the control of risk in the portfolio.
-Equities have historically provided superior long-term returns
+growth while focusing on the control of risk in the portfolio.
+Equities have historically provided superior

-to other financial asset classes.
-Leavell attempts to capture these returns through the construction of a
+long-term returns to other financial asset classes.
+Leavell attempts to capture these returns through the

-broadly diversified portfolio of high-quality stocks, mutual funds and/or exchange-traded funds (“ETFs”).
+construction of a broadly diversified portfolio of high-quality stocks, mutual funds and/or exchange-traded

-Because of volatility in the stock market, the importance of having a long-term perspective when investing
+funds (“ETFs”).
+Because of volatility in the stock market, the importance of having a long-term perspective

-strategic asset allocation through investments in a variety of capitalization ranges (such as small
+allocation through investments in a variety of capitalization ranges (such as small capitalization ((“cap”)),

-capitalization ((“cap”)), or mid cap), sector variations (such as real estate investment trusts or other
+or mid cap), sector variations (such as industrials, consumer staples, or technology sectors), real estate

 Portfolio managers, individually, screen mutual funds, ETFs, and other investments to meet client